tardate/LittleArduinoProjects/BoldportClub/QSOPBreakout/SolarPendulum/README.md

 So the QSOP/0805 breakout ... is intended as a breakout board!
 But it has enough interesting features to make it serviceable as the protoboard for this circuit.

-Here is the SQOP Board during assembly, with all components fitted.
+Here is the QSOP Board during assembly, with all components fitted.
 I used SMD 0805 resistors but all other components where through-hole.

 ![construction_1](./assets/construction_1.jpg?raw=true)